-Payments made by Visa, MasterCard, debit card (including MAC) and check should be submitted online through QuikPAY.
+Payments made by Visa, MasterCard, debit card (including MAC) and check should be submitted online through the NelNet Enterprise Student Portal.
 Payments in cash, certified/cashier check or Discover card must be made in person to the University Cashier's Office.
 DO NOT SEND CASH IN THE MAIL.